tonykastaneda/tonykastaneda/README.md

 ### Hi Im Tony Kastaneda 👋

-A creative professional that solves creative problems with creative solutions–A tounge twister
+A creative professional that solves creative problems with creative solutions–A tounge twister.

 ---
 * 🔭 I’m currently working on webdesigns and easy deployment internally to better help my clients and there needs